There’s nothing like the convenience and freedom of having a car at your disposal when traveling, but it can definitely add to the cost of a trip.

 • Additional fees and taxes.
 Fees and taxes are not optional and can add up.
 Taxes and fees are dependent on where you rent your vehicle (different states have different taxes).
 There is typically an additional fee for cars rented at an airport or a hotel.

 • Toll fees.
-This typically includes not only the cost of driving on toll roads, but also convenience fees for having a transponder included in your rental.
+This typically includes not only the cost of driving on toll roads, but also convenience fees for having a transponder included in your rental to seamlessly pay those charges.

 2. Considering Your Insurance Coverage